 In vocal technique, the “point of appoggio” refers to the point of maximum muscular tension experienced during singing.
 Many singers who do not have a good established vocal technique feel the “point of appoggio” at their throat or back of their neck (or both.)

-In correct vocal technique, you practice feeling the “point of appoggio” at your sternum/chest area which takes the pressure/tension off of the throat, neck and jaw.
+In correct vocal technique, you practice feeling the “point of appoggio” at your sternum/chest area which is where you should feel the maximum pressure/tension taking if off of the throat, neck and jaw.

 We accomplish this with a technique called the “sternum press.”
 We apply pressure on the chest plate about 2” or so above the actual sternum.
 Press your fingers on the chest with the backs of your fingers together pointing in on the chest.
 Apply that pressure against a lifted chest (without arching the back) while maintaining relaxed shoulders that are dropped back and down and a soft relaxed neck/throat.
 In other words, the only tension you want to feel is the pressure at your chest while the head and neck remain free of tension.